Italian industry is still too undigital: data from our study

 Only 48% in digital maturity.
 This is the stark—but useful—picture that emerges from Bonfiglioli Consulting’s Benchmarking Study “What’s Next in Operations?”, published by the magazine Tecnologia & Innovazione in its March 2026 issue.

-The two-year study analyzed over 100 companies across 22 industrial sectors—85% of which were composed of C-level executives—measuring maturity levels in five key areas: Operations, Supply Chain, Sustainability, Digitalization, and Human Resources.
+The two-year study analyzed over 100 companies across 22 industrial sectors—85% of which were composed of C-level executives—measuring their level of maturity in five key areas: Operations, Supply Chain, Sustainability, Digitalization, and Human Resources.

 The results show an Italian industry with clear strengths but a structural digital lag: